unijs/unijs/README.md

 };
 ```

 With this config you can use the app-builder to create a new server and use it in your express app. (needs to be root!).
-To ensure, that the server-side part of isojs is available.
+To ensure, that the server-side part of isojs is available, call `setServer()`.

 ```js
 isojs.checkLocation.setServer();